Scraniel/CPSC481/README.md

          Zach Scott

-This system provides children with an easy-to-use and intuitive interface on which children can seamlessly watch movies or TV shows and/or look at pictures.
+This system provides children with an easy-to-use and intuitive interface on which they can seamlessly watch movies or TV shows and/or look at pictures.

 To run the application, either build / run from Visual Studio or run the included 'RadBox_start.exe'.
 If you